percona/psmdb-docs/source/perconaft.rst

          dbPath: data/dir/for/perconaft
          engine: PerconaFT

-.. attention:: Transparent huge pages is a feature in newer Linux kernel versions that causes problems for the memory usage tracking calculations in PerconaFT and can lead to memory overcommit.
+.. warning:: Transparent huge pages is a feature in newer Linux kernel versions that causes problems for the memory usage tracking calculations in PerconaFT and can lead to memory overcommit.
 If you have this feature enabled, PerconaFT will not start, and you should turn it off.
 If you want to run with transparent hugepages on, you can set an environment variable ``TOKU_HUGE_PAGES_OK=1``, but only do this for testing, and only with a small cache size.

 Storage Engine Comparison
 =========================